 To ensure your focus and productivity levels throughout the workday, adjust your Slack status accordingly and let your coworkers know when you’re available for chat and when you’re too busy doing other things.
 Use the Slack status to set boundaries for communication and prevent being steered away from your work and focus.

 Check Slack a few times a day

 The sound of notifications usually creates a sense of urgency to reply whenever a notification pops up on your screen.
+But do you ask yourself just how urgent a message is?
 Obviously, most messages we get aren’t urgent and can wait for us to complete our task before responding.
-However, all we want is to check the message we got, breaking our concentration.
-To avoid this altogether, you can shut notifications altogether or shut them down when you need something done fast.
+However, we only want to check the message we get, breaking our concentration.
+To avoid this, you can shut notifications altogether or shut them down when you need something done fast.
 All you need to do is to go to Preferences, check the notification tab and click on “disable desktop notifications”.

 Put social channels on another device

 Putting communication tools on another screen might help.
 To do it most efficiently, you can mute notifications and their sound and move Slack in your browser to another screen.
 This way, you can monitor all your communication efficiently and choose when you’re going to respond since you’ll have a better overview of which conversations need your immediate attention and which can wait.
 Another thing to try is downloading Slack on your phone and choosing not to have it on your laptop.

 Impact of Digital Communication Tools Fatigue in the Workplace